US Avellino 1912: From Lega Pro Seconda Divisione to Serie B

 In the 2010–11 season the team became Associazione Sportiva Avellino 1912 and played in Lega Pro Seconda Divisione finishing 4th, being defeated by Trapani in the play-off final, but 4 August 2011 it was later admitted to Lega Pro Prima Divisione, again, to fill vacancies.
 In the season 2012–13 Avellino won Lega Pro Prima Divisione and the team obtained the promotion in Serie B, under manager Massimo Rastelli.
-In 2014-2015, Rastelli led the team to the play-off semi-finals, when they are eliminated by the more prestigious Bologna team despite a 3-2 win away.
+In 2014–2015, Rastelli led the team to the play-off semi-finals, when they are eliminated by the more prestigious Bologna team despite a 3–2 win away.

 2018 Serie B exclusion

 In 2018, Avellino was excluded from Serie B due to submitting a league membership paperwork that was deemed as incomplete, due to a late bank guarantee.
 Due to this, a new club was re-founded within days in order to submit application to play at Serie D instead.
 In 2019 Avellino won Serie D and the Scudetto Serie D, reaching the promotion in Serie C for the next season.
-In 2020-2021, they once again reached the play-off semi-finals, losing to Padova.
+In 2020–2021, they once again reached the play-off semi-finals, losing to Padova.

 Colours and badge

 Its traditional colours are green and white.

-Avellino are nicknamed the "Lupi", which means wolf, and their club crest displays a wolf head.
+Avellino are nicknamed the "Lupi", which means wolves, and their club crest displays a wolf head.